Restoring the path for communities and wildlife

 Until full restoration has been completed, not the entire towpath is open to the public.
 Sections that are open will be clearly labelled.

 Ahhh, summer… It’s a perfect time for cycling.

 We all remember those long days with the breeze in our hair and the freedom to go wherever we wanted, whenever we wanted.
 Few things in life are better than a ride in the sunshine, a trip through the park or a pedal to the towpath.
 In fact, whether you’re still a regular cyclist or you haven’t been on a bike for years, summer is a great chance to get out and about on two wheels.

 Canal towpaths are ideal for cycling as they are generally flat and wide enough to accommodate both cyclists and walkers and away from heavy traffic.

 And some of our towpaths in future are planned to provide an alternative commuter route to work, linking up with other cycle ways in our urban communities.
 The Trust is working with Sustrans, a national charity who are also members of the Partnership, to develop the canal towpath as a cycleway, where possible.

 The Partnership has laid down the challenge of restoring the Towpath along the entire route of the canal.
 The Trust has risen to the challenge.

 In 2013 our second successful "Towpath Challenge" long distance walk took place.

-In 2017 we join in the the events at the Melksham Food & River Festival.
+In 2018 we again join in the the events at the Melksham Food & River Festival.

 Our canals and towpaths are a great national asset.
 If we lose them however, we will lose them forever.